 Our software solution offers enough flexibility to incorporate new and changing conventions as and when the situation evolves, while still providing clients with a market-ready, market-validated product.

-Furthermore, we expect many domestic markets to follow closely behind LIBOR, such as transitioning to the HONIA (Hong Kong) and SORA (Singapore) ARR rates and future replacements for JIBOR (South Africa).
+Furthermore, we expect many other domestic markets to follow closely behind LIBOR, such as transitioning to the HONIA (Hong Kong) and SORA (Singapore) ARR rates and future replacements for JIBOR (South Africa).
 As these rates will most likely replicate the general principles and conventions set out for LIBOR, we have developed our software solution to provide the necessary support to clients, irrespective of which market they’re working with with.

 Ahead of installing and deploying a chosen solution, our Global Services Team can also work with banks to help them understand how the transition is going to affect their portfolio.
 This includes conducting impact analyses, mapping out specific projects, and ensuring they have upgraded to the necessary version required for the solution.